 - Create an audience based on this segment.

 - Select a Contact Matching field.
 Contacts within your Emarsys segment will be matched to contacts in the selected ad network based on their Email, Mobile Number or Mobile Advertising ID.
+For more information, see Matching identifiers.

 c.
 For Lookalike audiences, you need to create a Lookalike Audience based on the audience that you generated in Step ii. above.